The 2018 scholarships cycle is now open!

 Follow the instructions below:

-- Upload a word document titled 'Letter sent directly to Philanthropy'
+- Upload a word document titled 'Letter sent directly to Philanthropy' on your application.

 As the complete application is due by June 30th, we require that the letter also be sent before the deadline.